shaansundar/DAO-Community-Research/README.md

-# DAO-Community-Research
+# DAO Community Research & Resources
-Research and Education materials for BUIDLing the most extensive DAO
+Research, Resource and Education materials for BUIDLing the most extensive DAO

 ## About
 This repository will hold all the research and data collected and worked upon by the DAO Community members over the course of time.